top of page

 While I still maintain the best Trinidadian food is home cooked, there are some good restaurants and eateries around.

-• The local food delivery service is foodDROP - we ordered a lot from Casali's Pizza Cafe.
+• The local food delivery service is foodDROP and they deliver to the yard - we ordered a lot from Casali's Pizza Cafe, Papadums Indian Joint and Canton Asian Kitchen.

-• If you're heading out for a special occasion the food and service at Samurai Japanese is outstanding.
+• If you're heading out for a special occasion, the food and service at Samurai Japanese can be outstanding.

 • For local craft beer and cider there's Tommy's Brewing Company, which is also served at Patches Bar and Grill at Peake.